Mr-Naveen-2005/clock_project/README.md

-I have created a website which shows the current time in 12 hours format, for the basic structure definition by html and the design of website is styled by CSS, and the function for getting the time is defined in JavaScript.
-For getting current time Date () is used and which return a whole string of time and day, date in 24 hours format to separate it into different element I have declare different variable and constants and to convert 24 hours to 12 hours format I have used if statement.
+     I have created a website which shows Time and Date in 12 hour format HH:MM:SS AM/PM ,and which is made up of HTML,CSS,JavaScript, For the structure of website ,i have used HTML tag like <h1> to showcase the time letter and for the design and styles i have use css and for get the time ,i have define a user defined function in JavaScript  in which  i have get the current time and date by Date() and convert into 12 hour format and padding them and merge all the separate  element of the Date() into a format HH:MM:SS AM/PM and modify the element in html tag by their ID and calls the function every second by Setinterval().
+     I have extra added the Date display along with the time .